 You can buy a 36-pack of Trojan Magnum Large Size Condoms from Amazon for around $15.

 According to the brand, these are currently the slimmest condoms available in the US.
-They’re almost 20% more narrow than the average condom and assure a snug fit for those in need of something more narrow.
-They promise to fit like a second skin with no fear of slipping off, made from natural rubber latex and lubricated for increased comfort.
+They’re almost 20% narrower than the average condom and assure a snug fit for those in need of something more narrow.
+They promise to fit like a second skin with no fear of slipping off, and they're made from natural rubber latex and lubricated for increased comfort.
 They’re affordable despite being more niche, so they’re worth a try if your condoms tend to slip and slide, but you’re skeptical about the slimness.
 Seriously, no shame in getting what works.
 If these fit the best, they’ll feel the best and provide the most protection.

 Promising review: “I know we all want to be reviewing Magnums but....I’m an average guy with average hardware.
 Once you realize that and come to your senses try the Iron Grip.
 They are smaller and no one wants to admit that but the tighter fit ensures no slip and very sensitive feel.
 I’ve worn these during 30-40 minute sessions and have used them for solo play as well.
 I’ve never had one break or slip off.
 Good value and great feel.
 I’m uncut and they accommodate because they’re at least 7 inches long.
 Best fitting condom I’ve used.” —Amazon Customer